Queen Elizabeth Approves New Gay ‘Turing Law,’ Has LGBTQ Rights Ally History

 Interestingly, the Turing Law was introduced after Queen Elizabeth pardoned Alan Turing in 2013, according to BBC.

-Guardian reported on January 31 that organizers of Stonewall applauded Queen Elizabeth’s Royal Assent, and stated that it was a “clear and powerful apology to every gay and bi man who had been unjustly criminalized for being who they are.”
+The Guardian reported on January 31 that organizers of Stonewall applauded Queen Elizabeth’s Royal Assent, and stated that it was a “clear and powerful apology to every gay and bi man who had been unjustly criminalized for being who they are.”

 This approval from Queen Elizabeth is an update from October 2016 when the Turing Law was introduced to include more than Alan Turing and instead be extended to any gay man — living or deceased.